hydro-informatics/hydro-informatics.github.io/pages/python-basics/gui.md

 {% include image.html file="py-tk-variables.png" %}

-## Design, place and modify widgets
+## Design, place and modify widgets {#place-widget}

 The above code examples use both the `OBJECT.grid()` and the `OBJECT.pack()` methods (geometry managers) to place widgets in the GUI.
-There is one additional geometry manager in the shape of the `place` method.
+There is one additional geometry manager in the form of the `place` method.
 Which of the geometry managers you want to use is entirely up to you - there are pros and cons for all geometry managers:

 * `pack`
     - automatically places widgets within a box
     - works best for simple GUIs, where all widgets are in one column or row
-    - complex layouts can be handled with complicated workarounds (tip: do not try)
+    - BUT complex layouts can only be handled with complicated workarounds (i.e., do not use `pack` with a complex GUI)
 * `place`
     - places widgets at absolute or relative *x*-*y* positions
     - works well for graphical arrangements of widgets